Know What You Don't Know: Consistency in Sliding Window Filtering with Unobservable States Applied to Visual-Inertial SLAM (Extended Version): Consistency of VI-SLAM

 \subsubsection{IMU Preintegration}

 IMU preintegration, introduced in \cite{Lupton2012} and extended to MLG theory in \cite{Forster2017}, provides a way to reduce a large number of IMU measurements into a single \textit{relative motion increment} (RMI).
-Given times $t = t_i$ and $t = t_j$, the orientation, velocity, position, and bias RMI is respectively defined as
+Given times $t_i$ and $t_j$, and defining $\Delta t_{ij} = \sum_{k=i}^{j-1} T_k$, the orientation, velocity, position, and bias RMIs are defined as

-where $\Delta t_{ij} = \sum_{k=i}^{j-1} T_k$.
 These individual RMIs can be grouped together as $\RMIX_X$, where $\RMIX_X$ is either an element of $G^S$ or $G^R$ to match the chosen IMU state parameterization.
-Importantly, the RMIs can be computed incrementally from new arriving IMU measurements as
+Importantly, the RMIs can be computed incrementally from new IMU measurements as

 These RMIs are computed as a function of only the measurements and the initial bias at time $t_i$.
 As with $\RMIX_X$, these individual RMIs can be grouped into an element of $G^S$ or $G^R$, denoted as $\RMIX_Y$.
 The measured RMI $\RMIX_Y$, treated as a noisy measurement, can then be compared to $\RMIX_X$ to form an error term to be used in a batch estimation approach.